ENCODE-DCC/mirna-seq-pipeline/README.md

 OVERVIEW
 ------------
 This is the ENCODE-DCC Micro RNA-sequencing pipeline.
-The scope of the pipeline is to align reads, generate signal tracks, and quantify genes.
+The scope of the pipeline is to cut adapters, align reads, generate signal tracks, and quantify genes.

 INSTALLATION
 -------------